stan-dev/design-docs/designs/0027-adjoint-ode.md

 Stan is currently practically limited to solve problems with ODEs which are small in the number of states and parameters.
-If either of them gets large, the computational cost explodes quickly.
+If either of them gets large, the computational cost explode quickly.
 With the adjoint ODE solving method Stan will be able to scale to much larger problems involving more states and more parameters.
 Examples are large pharmacokinetic / pharmacodynamic systems or physiological based pharmacokinetic models or bigger susceptible infectious & removed models.
-The adjoint ODE method will grow the computational cost only linearly with states and parameters and therefore the modelers can more freely increase the complexity of the ODE model without having to worry too much about infeasible inference times.
+The adjoint ODE method will grow the computational cost only linearly with states and parameters and therefore modelers can more freely increase the complexity of the ODE model without substantially increasing inference times.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 The new solver `ode_adjoint` will follow in it's design the variadic ODE functions.
-As the new solver is numerically more involved (see reference level) there are merely more tuning parameters needed for the solver.
-The actual impementation will be provided by the CVODES package which we already include in Stan.
+As the new solver is numerically more involved (see reference level) there are more tuning parameters needed for the solver.
+The actual implementation will be provided by the CVODES package which we already include in Stan.

-From a more internal stan math perspective, the key difference to the existing forward mode solvers will be that the gradients are not any more precomputed during the forward sweep of reverse mode autodiff (AD).
+From a more internal stan math perspective, the key difference to the existing forward mode solvers will be that the gradients are not any more pre-computed during the forward sweep of reverse mode autodiff (AD).
 Instead, during the forward sweep of reverse mode autodiff, the ODE is solved only for the N states (without any sensitivities).
 When reverse mode AD then performs the backward sweep, the autodiff